-Our veterinarians in Richmond provide comprehensive care for senior dogs and cats in order to help them feel comfortable and healthy as they age into their golden years.
+Our veterinarians in Richmond provide comprehensive geriatric care for senior dogs and cats in order to help them feel comfortable and healthy throughout their golden years.

-To help you pet keep a good quality of life as they continue to age and grown senior pets will require diligent routine preventative and proactive diagnosis and treatment throughout their golden years.
+To help your pet maintain a good quality of life as they continue to age, senior pets require diligent routine preventive and proactive diagnosis and treatment throughout their golden years.

-This attentive care can help to extend your pet's life and well-being as they continue to age.
-So, it is key that they come to regularly scheduled routine exams, even if they seem healthy.
+The best care is proactive rather than reactive, so it is key that they have regularly scheduled routine exams, even if they seem healthy.

 Our veterinarians are here to help geriatric pets in Richmond achieve optimal health by identifying and treating emerging health issues early, and providing proactive treatment while we can still effectively and easily manage them.

 Due to improved dietary options and better veterinary care, companion cats and dogs are living far longer today than they have in the past.

 While this is certainly something to be celebrated, pet owners and veterinarians now face more age-related conditions than they did in the past as well.

 Senior pets are typically prone to the following conditions:

 As your dog reaches their golden years, there are a number of joint or bone disorders that can result in pain and discomfort.
 Some of the most common joint and bone disorders in geriatric pets that our veterinarians see include arthritis, hip dysplasia, osteochondrosis, reduction in spinal flexibility, and growth plate disorders.